reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 When the cancellation of a coroutine is accepted, a `kotlinx.coroutines.JobCancellationException` exception is thrown.
 We can catch this exception and run all clean-up code here.

 ### Explicitly Check the Cancellation Status with `isActive`
-We can explicitly check for the cancellation status of a running coroutine with `isActive` which is an extension property available inside the coroutine via the `CoroutineScope` object:
+We can also explicitly check for the cancellation status of a running coroutine with `isActive` which is an extension property available inside the coroutine via the `CoroutineScope` object:
 ```java
 fun main() = runBlocking{
     println("program runs...: ${Thread.currentThread().name}")